FriendlyCaptcha/friendly-docs/docs/sdk/configuration.md

 One possible source of confusion lies in the distinction between a widget solving and completing.
 The `data-start` attribute (or `startMode` option for the [JavaScript SDK](reference/sdk.createwidgetoptions#properties)) controls when the widget can start **solving** puzzles.

-However, a widget will not reach its **completed** state until the web user clicks the checkbox.
-In other words, the CAPTCHA response will not yet be available and the form not ready to submit.
-For legitimate users in the best case scenario, solving will often be finished by the time they fill out the form.
-But in order for the widget to complete, they will have to check the box.
-This behavior provides the strongest level of security against bots and spammers.
+However, a widget will not reach its **completed** state until the user clicks it.
+At that point, the CAPTCHA response will be available.
+With a start mode of `auto` or `focus`, the challenges start solving in the background.
+By the time the user clicks, the CAPTCHA often completes instantly.
+There will never be tasks like clicking images of traffic lights.
+A single click is the only required interaction.

 :::